tdameros/42-transcendence/pong_server/Documentation.md

   >> On success:
   >>
   >> Event `game_server_uri` is sent to the client
-  >>
-  >> The client is expected to disconnect from the server when this event is received
   >
   >> On failure:
   >>
   >> Event `error` is sent to the client
-  >>
-  >> The client is expected to disconnect from the server when this event is received
   >
   > If the client fails to disconnect on his own after receiving `error` or
   > `game_server_uri`, they will be kicked from the server